richardtape/content-visibility/readme.txt

  - [ ] Specific Users: Only show a block when a specific user is signed in
  - [ ] Do you have any feature requests?
 [Let me know!](https://github.com/richardtape/content-visibility/issues/new)

+## Development

+Development is mostly done on [github](https://github.com/richardtape/content-visibility) and releases are made there and here to the WordPress plugins directory.

 == Frequently Asked Questions ==

 = Got a question? =